 In the remote chance that the Democrats end up winning a majority of both the House and the Senate in November and thereby getting the power to pass legislation, I’d be surprised if Trump didn’t sign it into law.
 He is rarely ideologically consistent and he has a long history of supporting this idea.
 Plus, it would be a great way to become popular and show that he can reach across the aisle to make deals with the Democrats.
 Ironically, Medicare for All could help him get re-elected in 2020!

 *If you want to hear the complete 12 minute recording of Reagan’s 1961 warning about the evils of Medicare, the original is available from the Reagan Presidential Library.
 When Reagan made the recording for the AMA, Medicare for All was the original plan and doctors opposed the idea of a universal insurance for all Americans because they were afraid that it would reduce their wealth and power.
 But Johnson compromised with the AMA and cut back Medicare into a program that only gave universal insurance to the elderly who rarely had been able to afford insurance anyhow.
 The AMA approved of this change because they figured that providing Medicare only to the elderly population would dramatically raise doctor incomes because the elderly had mostly been previously uninsured anyhow.
-Reagan also reversed his position and became such a big supporter of Medicare that he raised the payroll taxes that fund it (and Social Security) by more than any other president.
-He also tried to expand Medicare to cover pharmaceuticals and other new benefits.
+Reagan also reversed his position from what he said in the above recording and he became such a big supporter of Medicare that he raised the payroll taxes that fund it (and Social Security) by more than any other president.
+He also tried to expand Medicare to cover pharmaceuticals and more.